 Instead of coming up with something abstract, you should try to create specific and measurable goals.
-This way, you’ll have a solid structure to guide you by.
+This way, you’ll have a solid structure to guide you.

 Step #2: Find Inspiration

-Look, you should never copy another website’s design, especially if it’s from the same industry as you.
-That said, there’s nothing wrong with finding inspiration from other corporate websites.
+Look, you should never copy another website’s design, especially if it’s from the same industry.
+There’s nothing wrong with finding inspiration from other corporate websites.

-There are so many things to look for, like what colour palettes they are using, what fonts, and the layout.
+There are many things to look for, like the colour palettes they use, fonts, and layout.

-You can do your research for this and also check out some of the ones that made it to the list later on in this article.
+You can do your research for this and check out some of the ones that made it to the list later in this article.

 Another move is to ask the web design agency you consider to provide you with samples of their work that they consider to be top-tier.